openqasm/openqasm/README.md

-# IBMQASM
+# OPENQASM
-Specs, examples and tools for the IBMQASM language.
+Specs, examples and tools for the OPENQASM language.

 ## Current version

 The latest version is: __2.0__

 ## About this project
-On this repository you'll find all the documentation related to the IBMQASM in PDF, including the sources to generate it.
-Also some useful IBMQASM examples.
+On this repository you'll find all the documentation related to the OPENQASM in PDF, including the sources to generate it.
+Also some useful OPENQASM examples.

 ### Language specs